CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

 Due to the refactoring and other code improvements done between phase 1 and phase 2, we feel as though there are no major violations of clean architecture.

+## Major Design Decisions

+* The largest design decision we faced in phase 2 was overhauling the GUI we had created in phase 1.
+The GUI created for phase 1 had several problems and as such we scrapped what we had and started fresh.
+We considered several solutions to our GUI problems, such as implementing use of the facade design pattern to create a class as a go between for the games and the GUI so that the GUI would know what kind of output to do for each game, but we eventually settled on the system that was described in the GUI IO Flow section.
+We choose this setup because we felt it best followed the SOLID principles, in particular Dependency Inversion, Single Responsibility Principle, and Interface Segregation Principle.
+  For details of how those SOLID principles where taken into consideration, see the section on the SOLID Principles in this design document.

 ## SOLID Design Principles

 * Single Responsibility
   * The `SQLiteUserDatabase` only does one thing&mdash;connect with an SQLite database and query it.
 All database queries go through this class, and is the only class in our program that contains SQL.
 The users of this class do not need to know how the SQLite connection works, but can simply call methods to gather the required information.
+  * Each GUI implementation is specific to the game it is creating a GUI for.
 * Open/Closed
   * The `GameTemplate` class defines common operations that are required between all games, such as the logic required for `User` management (adding wins, adding games played, etc.).
 New subclasses of `GameTemplate` will not need to change this code, but can depend on said code doing the right thing.
 * Liskov's Substitution